-Back in the days, golfers had to use their mind and their feet to measure a distance and the measurements were far from precise, which resulted in multiple bad shots.
-Luckily, with the efficient rangefinders available nowadays, you can forget about counting yards and guessing distances and you can improve your game fast and easy.
-If you read the latest golf rangefinder reviews, you will see modern rangefinders have some amazing features which increase their accuracy such as slope features or the pinseeker technology that locks on to the pin, ignoring background obstacles.
-Here are the pros and cons of using either a GPS or a laser rangefinder during your golf game:
+Back in the day, golfers had to use their mind and their feet to measure a distance and the measurements were far from precise, which resulted in multiple bad shots.
+Luckily, with the efficient rangefinders available nowadays, you can forget about counting yards and guessing distances as you can improve your game fast and easy.
+If you read the latest golf rangefinder reviews, you will see that modern rangefinders have some amazing features which increase their accuracy like slope features or the Pinseeker technology that locks on to the pin, ignoring background obstacles.

 The pros of GPS rangefinders

-- A GPS rangefinder provides the most information regarding the target and it can even detect targets you cannot see.
+- It provides the most information regarding the target and it can even detect targets you cannot see.
 You can get a distance to the bunkers and waters and it will show you distances to hidden obstacles, which is a great feature.

-- When you use a GPS rangefinder, no steadiness is required and you don’t even have to aim it or touch it in order to obtain a distance.
+- When you use a GPS device, no steadiness is required and you don’t even have to aim it or touch it in order to obtain a distance.